franklingarcia/rackspace-how-to/content/general/rackspace-billing-faq.md

 account.
 You are charged for servers and services as long as their resources remain allocated to your account, even if they are not in use or are disabled.
-When you delete the server or service from your account, its resources are freed up for someone else to use and you are longer billed for them.
+When you delete the server or service from your account, it's resources are freed up for someone else to use and you are longer billed for them.

 You can delete cloud servers and services using the [Cloud Control Panel](http://mycloud.rackspace.com).
 To cancel a Cloud Sites service